dev-aaryan/Carrer-Connect/README.md

 ## Installation
 To run this portfolio locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/aaryan-gupta03/carrer-portal.git`
+1. Clone the repository: `git clone https://github.com/dev-aaryan/Carrer-Connect.git`
-2. Navigate to the project directory: `cd carrer-portal`
+2. Navigate to the project directory: `cd Carrer-Connect`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. Open your browser and visit: `http://localhost:3000`